Faithful Remnant Series

 “Oh, well don’t tell anyone, but I’ve been so enlightened by Dr. Simon’s lecture notes.”

 Dr. Janus chuckled.
 “If you would like, I can let you study my lecture notes next summer.”

 “Ha, ha.”
 Beth knew he was joking, making humor out of her missing a trip to France.
-“I doubt that I’ll have time if I spend a whole month in Europe next summer.”
+“I doubt that I’ll have time if I spend two months in Europe next summer.”